Deep Dive · Musical Analysis

 Borrowed chords (modal mixture) introduce chords from the parallel major - for A minor, this means chords from A major: A, Bm, C#m, D, E, F#m, G#dim.
 The most common borrowings are the major I (A major), the major IV (D major), and the ♭VI (F major from Aeolian) already available in natural minor, but also the major VI (F#m-related borrowings) and the ♭VII (G major from Mixolydian).

-In the Stage 1 theme, the borrowed chord creates a momentary harmonic surprise — the melody line continues in minor, but the harmony beneath it shifts to a chord outside the pure minor scale.
+In the Stage 1 theme, the borrowed chord creates a momentary harmonic surprise - the melody line continues in minor, but the harmony beneath it shifts to a chord outside the pure minor scale.
 This produces the characteristic sense of epic minor-key drama that distinguishes the GnG NES soundtrack from contemporaneous platformer music of the same era.
+In 1986, most NES composers worked entirely within diatonic major or relative minor.
+The borrowed-chord technique was unusual enough in the context of the NES library that the chip music analysis community noted it retroactively.

 The Graveyard Theme